ljsinclair/featurebase-docs/_includes/com-cluster/com-cluster-partition-node-extra.md

 * modulus (for more equal data distribution on larger clusters)

 {: .warning}
-`partition-to-node-assignment` should be changed only on new clusters.
+`partition-to-node-assignment` should only be changed by creating a new cluster.